anton-bot/LUIS-App-To-Excel-Converter/README.md

 - Open the downloaded .json file in Notepad

-- Copy the whole text and paste it into the box below
+- Copy the whole text, open the HTML file from this repository, an paste it into the box in the HTML page.

 - Click Download to download the Excel file containing the utterances